mbaumer/us_hep_funding/docs/_states/OH.md

 [Back to top](#top)
 ## OH-09 -- Rep. Marcy Kaptur (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OH-09)
 ### Committees
-Marcy Kaptur is the #1 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Marcy Kaptur is the #1 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Marcy Kaptur is the #7 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Marcy Kaptur is the #7 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Marcy Kaptur is the #2 Republican on the House Committee on Appropriations
+Marcy Kaptur is the #2 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```